 We're committed to promoting equality, diversity and inclusion for our existing and future members, associates, affiliates, staff and visitors in all our practices and arrangements.
-We actively advocate for, and support, equality of access, experience and outcomes for all College staff, all members and for all mental health patients and carers.
+We actively advocate for, and support, equality of access, experience and outcomes for our staff, our members and for all mental health patients and carers.

 Our equality initiative is jointly chaired by our President, Adrian James and our CEO, Paul Rees.
 Two Presidential Leads, Dr Shubulade Smith CBE and Dr Rajesh Mohan, have been appointed to support this work.

 See our Equality, Diversity and Inclusion blog page for a list of all posts along with tools to filter posts by category.